 What features or functionalities are exclusive to Vision that our clients can get excited about?

 PP: VR.
 The whole cover page concept, really, is mostly exclusive to Vision, which includes the video option as well as the VR option.

 MG: Yeah, and the enhanced listings is exclusive for Vision today.
 A lot of the unique features are really in the design, in terms of the VR technology and the 360 photos.
 Bringing that media into the listing details pages with enhanced listings is definitely unique to this product.

 MG: There's also single-property website element related to the enhanced listings.
 That will allow a single property to have its own unique design that can be used as its own website.
 Today, it exists in the enhanced listings.
 By simply checking a checkbox and having a link you can direct traffic to, it will hide the navigation and the website header and just focus on that listing itself.
 We're expanding on that functionality to include setting agents' own custom headers, footers and HTML.
 We then hope to take that one step further and include alternate layouts and different configurations.
 So this just a little bit of what's on the roadmap for this specific product.

-PP: You'll even be able to attach files to it,
+PP: You'll even be able to attach files to it, like floor plans.

 So cool.
 Phil, what design aspects are you particularly proud of?

 PP: I'm more proud of the stuff we managed to take away than the stuff we put in.
 There was a lot of crud and excess that we cut back on.
 I like simplicity for the most part, or at least hidden complexity, so that it's easy and direct for the end user.
 People shouldn't have questions about how to use something.
 They should be able to just get to the information they want, without too much getting in the way.
 I think we're doing a good job there.